The cultural heritage of Iraq: global importance and current state

 Despite its wealth of archaeological sites, Iraq has only five cultural sites on the UNESCO World Heritage List: Ashur, Hatra, Samarra, Erbil Citadel and the Ahwar of Iraq.
 Of these sites, the first three are currently rated by UNESCO as World Heritage in Danger, meaning that there is a substantial and imminent threat to their integrity as sites of major cultural heritage significance.
 Of the 11 Iraqi sites on the UNESCO World Heritage Tentative List, at least two globally significant sites (the Assyrian capital cities of Nimrud and Nineveh) have been subjected to serious episodes of destruction by Daesh during their occupation of the Mosul region.
 The internationally important Mosul Museum has suffered severe depredations of its exhibitions and collections.
 Additionally, multiple cultural sites of importance to ethnic and religious groups of northern and western Iraq, including churches, shrines, mosques, minarets and tombs have been obliterated or severely damaged by Daesh in their attempt to eradicate the rich cultural and religious diversity that has always characterized this region of the Middle East.

-Details of damage inflicted on cultural sites of northern Iraq (and across Syria) are collated in Weekly Reports and Special Reports produced by the American Schools of Oriental Research Cultural Heritage Initiatives
+Details of damage inflicted on cultural sites of northern Iraq (and across the Syrian Republic) are collated in Weekly Reports and Special Reports produced by the American Schools of Oriental Research Cultural Heritage Initiatives

 To assist in tracing and preventing trafficking in illicitly excavated and traded artifacts of cultural heritage, the International Council of Museums (ICOM) maintains an Emergency Red List of Iraqi Cultural Objects at Risk, with illustrated exemplars of the types of portable heritage likely to be illegally traded from Iraq.